ironhack-datalabs/data-pt-ber-08-20/Projects/module-3_projects/04_final-project/README.md

 ## Overview

 The goal of this project is to give you an opportunity to demonstrate the skills you have built throughout this program.
-In this project, you will use Python, SQL, and Tableau to put together a complete analytics workflow, including:
+In this project, you can use Python, SQL, and Tableau to put together a complete analytics workflow, including:

 * Data acquisition
-* Data wrangling
+* Data wrangling / cleaning
-* Data storage
 * Data exploration and analysis
 * Statistical Modelling
 * Feature selection